 The upper has a roomy toe box.
 This allows the feet to fully spread out, reducing the risk of irritation that can lead to hot spots and blisters.
 In addition to the roomier toe box, Scott utilizes a few simple, but vital elements in the upper to create a great trail running shoe

 .
 For one, it offers a unique technology under the laces to tighten the shoe through the upper.
 This is a great addition because it keeps the foot feeling secure and protected on runs.
 Speaking of the laces

 , Scott uses a lace that is specially coated in a material that will keep it from untieing.
 The midsole features Scott's pattened Aero Foam material.
-This foam offers maximum cushioning but it also is more light weight than other potential midsole materials.
-Runners feel that this foam molds quickly and easily to the foot and provides good arch support.
+This foam offers maximum cushioning but it also is more lightweight than other potential midsole materials.
+Runners feel that this foam moulds quickly and easily to the foot and provides good arch support.

 Runners reported that these shoes provided a good amount of support and cushioning, but that those elements certainly weighed the shoe down.
 This is a heavier shoe that also feels heavy.
 It is not a shoe that is suggested for fast workouts such as tempo runs, sprints, or fartleks.

 This shoe scores low marks for breathability.
 The upper made from a mesh material, but it is not breathable.
 It is clear that this shoe worked hard to provide a protective, durable upper, and it forgot that the shoe also needs to provide air flow to the runner.
 Many runners suggested that this is a good shoe for cooler climates, but runners who used this shoe during hot runs